ianglip/EBA/README.md

     *   Concatenate the 9D one-hot vector and the 8D vector to create a 17D feature vector for each atom.
     *   If a ligand has fewer than 50 heavy atoms, pad the matrix.
 The final representation is a matrix of size 50 x 17.

-*   **Ligand SMILES (s):**
-    *   Obtain the SMILES string for the ligand.
-    *   Represent each character in the SMILES string with a unique integer from 1 to 64, based on a predefined alphabet.
-    *   Encode each character using a 64D one-hot vector.
-    *   If the SMILES string has fewer than 150 characters, pad the matrix.
-The final representation is a matrix of size 150 x 64.

 *   **Angles (a):**
     *   Calculate the angle between a Cα atom of a residue in the protein, a ligand atom (C, N, O, or S), and the Cα atom of the consecutive residue.
     *   Discretize the angle values into 41 bins: 40 bins covering the range from 0° to 20° with an interval of 0.5°, and one bin for values larger than 20°.